AlveenaKhan784784/Chinook-SQL-Project/README.md

+# Chinook SQL Project
+#### This project involves analyzing the Chinook database using MySQL to extract business insights through SQL queries.
+The Chinook database represents a digital music store that includes data on customers, invoices, employees, tracks, media types, and more.
+By running SQL queries on this relational database, I practiced a wide range of data analysis skills including aggregations, joins, subqueries, and date-based filtering.
+The goal is to simulate real-world business questions and interpret data to support decision-making in areas like customer behavior, sales trends, and revenue performance.

 # Chinook-SQL-Project-1

-#### This project explores the Chinook music store database using SQL queries written and executed in **MySQL**.
+##### This project explores the Chinook music store database using SQL queries written and executed in **MySQL**.
 The Chinook database simulates a digital media store with tables like `Customer`, `Invoice`, `Track`, `Genre` etc, making it a great resource for learning and practicing SQL queries for data analysis.

 ## Files Included